How to control Risk taking behaviour in your teenager

 #18 Teach delay tactics

-Teach you teen on delay tactic.
+Teach you teen delay tactics.
+Delay tactics are nothing but ways to delay a particular action especially rash ones or ones fine when one is angry or upset.
 Such as count till 10 before they act.
 Count in descending order from 10 to 1.
-Take three deep breath and then think.
+Take three deep breaths and then speak.
 Delay the act.
 Go for a walk.
 Etc.

-You need to teach your teen to handle peer pressure without losing face or loose social standing.
+You need to teach your teen to handle peer pressure without losing face or lose social standing.

-Teach your child some effective excuses they can make to get out of the tricky situations.
+Teach your child some effective excuses they can make to get out of tricky situations.

 Learn more of such tricks and tips in our article 5 Effective ways to deal with Peer Pressure.